marcosatti/orbum/README.md

 user@pc:/PCSX2_rewrite$ cd build && cmake .. && cmake --build .
 ```

-The CMake GUI is also supported and should probably be used in most cases.
+Use the CMake GUI to see and set the list of options available (or use the command line).

 By default, the install target (ie: `make install`) will copy the relevant files to PCSX2_rewrite/lib and PCSX2_rewrite/bin.